-This rule applies to only one spouse for any one month.
-If, in the same month, both you and your spouse do not work and are either full-time students or not physically or mentally able to care for yourselves, only one of you can be treated as having earned income in that month.
+This rule applies to only one spouse for any 1 month.
+If, in the same month, both you and your spouse didn't work and are either full-time students or not physically or mentally able to care for yourselves, only one of you can be treated as having earned income in that month.

 Full-time student.
-You are a full-time student if you are enrolled at a school for the number of hours or classes that the school considers full time.
+You are a full-time student if you are enrolled at a school for the number of hours or classes that the school considers full-time.
 You must have been a full-time student for some part of each of 5 calendar months during the year.
 (The months need not be consecutive.)

 School.
 The term "school" includes high schools, colleges, universities, and technical, trade, and mechanical schools.
-A school does not include an on-the-job training course, correspondence school, or school offering courses only through the Internet.
+A school doesn't include an on-the-job training course, correspondence school, or school offering courses only through the Internet.

-Work-Related Expense Test
+Are These Work-Related Expenses?

-Child and dependent care expenses must be work-related to qualify for the credit.
-Expenses are considered work-related only if both of the following are true.
+Child and dependent care expenses must be work related to qualify for the credit.
+Expenses are considered work related only if both of the following are true.